sarfraznawaz2005/floyer/README.md

 ## Command Options ##

-- `php floyer deploy --sync` : Synchronize last local revision id with remote revision file.
+- `php floyer deploy ini_file_to_use --sync` : Synchronize last local revision id with remote revision file.
-- `php floyer deploy --history` : List files deployed in previous deployment.
+- `php floyer deploy ini_file_to_use --history` : List files deployed in previous deployment.
-- `php floyer deploy --rollback` : Rollback previous deployment.
+- `php floyer deploy ini_file_to_use --rollback` : Rollback previous deployment.

 ## How it works ##